Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Introduction

-For large, closed-source applications like WhatsApp, considering all memory operations and function calls yields a large extracted model.
-Even with the simplification we propose, which significantly reduces the size of our extracted model, it still remains challenging for state-of-the-art protocol verifiers to handle such a large model.
-Hence, we employ the original \CryptoBap{} toolchain without extracting memory operations and rely on the \CryptoBap{} soundness result as confirmation that our model has been accurately extracted.
-Using our model, we prove the forward secrecy property for WhatsApp, i.e., showing that the attacker can only access messages after compromising a session.

-Our extracted model confirms that clone attacks on Signal~\cite{cremers2023a} also apply to WhatsApp, negating the post-compromise security guarantees that the double ratchet mechanism should afford.

-Moreover, we identify a novel privacy attack by integrating side-channel analysis at the protocol model level, which enables a malicious app running side-by-side with WhatsApp on the victim’s device to enumerate the victim’s communicating partners by exploiting hardware side channels.
-In this attack, the attacker can distinguish if a conversation is initiated with a new or with an existing contact by observing differences in WhatsApp's session establishment.
-This finding highlights the significance of taking into account hardware leakages during protocol analysis, which, so far, was mainly considered at the level of cryptographic libraries~\cite{DBLP:conf/sp/CauligiDMBS22}.
+For large applications like WhatsApp, considering all memory operations and function calls yields a large extracted model.
+Even with simplification, state-of-the-art protocol verifiers still fail to terminate when analyzing models of this scale.
+For reachability-style properties on WhatsApp (e.g., forward secrecy and post-compromise security), we therefore rely on \CryptoBap{}'s original extraction pipeline, which abstracts memory effects and cryptographic primitives in a way that is sound for finding trace-property violations under its assumptions.
+For side-channel and privacy analyses, we apply our observation-aware extraction to smaller, protocol-relevant components where memory- and control-flow observations are essential and still scalable.

-To summarize, our contributions are as follows: \begin{enumerate} \item We extend \CryptoBap{} with leakage contracts, enabling protocol analysis that includes hardware-induced leaks, something prior work had not integrated into protocol verifiers.
-This yields the first pipeline that joins protocol model extraction with side channels analysis. \item We extract the first formal model of WhatsApp's implementation using \CryptoBap{}, verify forward secrecy and confirm a post-compromise security break against a clone attacker.
-We also identify implementation–specification gaps in ratcheting behavior. \item Applying our methodology to WhatsApp's session initialization, we discover a privacy leak: an attacker can distinguish first-time from existing contacts, enabling social-graph inference.
+Using our models, we (i) prove forward secrecy of WhatsApp's session establishment and message exchange, (ii) confirm that a clone attacker can break post-compromise security---as previously identified for Signal application~\cite{cremers2023a}---and (iii) identify a novel privacy attack that leverages instruction-cache leakage during session establishment to infer whether two users have been in contact.
+To summarize, our contributions are as follows: \begin{enumerate} \item We extend \CryptoBap{} with leakage contracts and a model extraction path to \DeepSec to enable automated reasoning about protocol security in the presence of microarchitectural side channels. \item We provide the first formal model of WhatsApp's implementation of session management and double ratchet component extracted from its binary, and use \Tamarin/\ProVerif to prove forward secrecy and to confirm a post-compromise security break against a clone attacker. \item Applying our side-channel-aware analysis to WhatsApp session establishment, we find a privacy leak: a side-channel attacker can distinguish first-time from existing contacts, enabling them to infer the victim’s social graph.
 We also confirm the known unlinkability break in BAC. \end{enumerate}